 This process may take longer since you have to move the files twice, but it’s a good alternative, so give it a try.

-Renaming files or directories
+Renaming directories or files

 According to users, this error occurred when trying to access files using the Caliber app.
 The problem seems to be a long file path, and you can fix it by changing the path or renaming the file you are trying to access.